 Drain the tomatoes, then transfer them to a bowl and squeeze them with clean hands to crush them into smaller pieces, or just use kitchen scissors.
 Skip the canned tomato sauce which Frankel has found contains too much salt.

-When Frankel wants a dish to have a summery flavor, she adds drained oil-packed sun-dried tomatoes to chicken, veal and fish dishes.
-The dried variety works well too, but they'll need to revived first in simmering water for about 15 minutes.
+When Frankel wants a dish to have a summery flavor, she adds oil-packed, sun-dried tomatoes (that have been drained) to chicken, veal and fish dishes.
+The dried variety works well too, but they'll need to be revived first in simmering water for about 15 minutes.

-7. Only use high-quality vanilla extract in baked goods.
+7. Use good vanilla extract in baked goods

-"Slow-cooked baked foods have a very pronounced vanilla flavor," Frankel told TODAY Food.
-"The small amount of alcohol in the vanilla does not burn off as quickly [in a slow cooker] and the essence of vanilla seems to be more distinct."
+"Slow-cooked baked foods have a very pronounced vanilla flavor," Frankel said.
+"The small amount of alcohol in the vanilla does not burn off as quickly (in a slow cooker) and the essence of vanilla seems to be more distinct."

 Nielsel-Massey's vanilla extract is Frankel's favorite.